Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Travis Air Force Base is located in Solano County in Northern California near the cities of Fairfield, Suisun City, and Vacaville.
-This is considered to be a high cost of living area.
+This is considered to be a high cost of living area; below you'll find a cost of living index for comparison.
 Travis lies midway between Sacramento, the state capital, and San Francisco, the cultural heart of the West Coast.
 The base is within easy driving distance of California Wine Country in the Napa and Sonoma Valleys, as well as the popular tourist destinations Lake Tahoe, Yosemite National Park and Monterey.
 The base operator's phone number is 707-424-1110 or DSN 312-837-1110.

 Directions from Airports

 San Francisco International Airport [SFO]PO Box 8097San Francisco, CA 94128

 Merge onto US-101 N toward San Francisco (11.6 miles).
 Keep right to take I-80 E via Exit 433B toward Bay Bridge / Oakland / Seventh St / US-101 N (Portions toll) (46.1 miles).
 Take the Air Base Pkwy / Waterman Blvd exit toward Travis A F B (4.2 miles).